How Yes Reached a Crossroads With the Murky ‘Tormato’

 Not that it provided much clarity for the troubled project.
 Bassist Chris Squire came to see Tormato as “a kind of a hodgepodge of different songs, so it was hard to figure out what was good on it and what wasn’t, maybe,” he said in 1996.
 “I don’t know. … I think it was hard for people to figure that album out.
 And there was lots of notes being played by Rick and Steve [Howe] on mostly every track on it.”

 Howe echoed Squire’s sentiments in a separate interview.
 “Rick and I had so many notes, and there’s not a lot of space in it,” Howe said.
 “In the shortest sentence I can say, it was very overplayed and under-produced.
 Lots of notes!
 And some of it should have just cleared up, and I blame myself and everybody else in the band because everybody was guilty of that kind of thing.”

-Criticized by Howe as “too intense” and “[trying] too hard,” the end results on Tormato are “not that satisfying to listen to, at least for myself,” Howe added.
+Criticized by Howe as “too intense” and “[trying] too hard,” Tormato is “not that satisfying to listen to, at least for myself,” he said.
 “I can’t talk for everyone else.
 But there are some nice moments in it, and I think there should have been someone else there helping us with that one a little bit.
 We’d always had a really good engineer, and we were a bit lost at sea with actually the tonal landscape and the space.”

 As it turns out, Howe’s comments about the band needing some extra help may have been more accurate than even he realized: Producer and engineer Brian Kehew, who was involved in sorting through the tapes for a 2004 reissue of Tormato reissue, discovered that the record’s infamously murky sound was really just the result of a simple oversight.
 The problem started, Kehew told Tape Op, when the band parted ways mid-album with longtime producer Eddie Offord – leading to an unfortunate lack of communication.